aleksandr-poliakov/University/README.md

 # University (backend)

-This Universtiy application is a web-based platform that allows users to get payment data from json
+This Universtiy application is a web-based platform based on student and teacher activity

 ## Technologies Used